How Are You in Vietnamese: 10+ Ways to Greet People in Vietnamese

 Vietnamese has plenty of other phrases beyond "Khỏe không?" that serve the same purpose.
 These add variety to your conversations and make you sound more natural.

 Vietnamese speakers often greet each other by asking about specific things like work or family.
-This shows genuine interest and feels more personal than a generic "how are you."
+These common phrases show genuine interest and feel more personal than a generic "how are you."

 How to respond to "How are you?" in Vietnamese